Person with Covid isolating at Auckland home dies

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A person with Covid-19 isolating at a South Auckland house has died, the Ministry of Health has confirmed tonight.
+A person with Covid-19 isolating at a South Auckland house has died, the Ministry of Health has confirmed last night.

 The Ministry reported the death in a statement at 8pm.